ntanwir10/ShopperSprint/docs/QUICK_SETUP.md

 ## 📚 Next Steps

-1. Check out the [main README.md](README.md) for detailed documentation
+1. Check out the [main README.md](../README.md) for detailed documentation
-2. Explore the API endpoints in the backend
+2. Explore the [API Reference](API_REFERENCE.md) for backend endpoints
+3. Review the [Project Plan](PROJECT_PLAN.md) for architecture details
-3. Customize the frontend components
+4. Customize the frontend components
-4. Add your own product sources
+5. Add your own product sources
-5. Check out the project on GitHub: [https://github.com/ntanwir10/pricepulse](https://github.com/ntanwir10/pricepulse)
+6. Check out the project on GitHub: [https://github.com/ntanwir10/pricepulse](https://github.com/ntanwir10/pricepulse)

 > 💡 **Note**: This is a personal project maintained by a single developer.
 Feel free to fork and customize it for your own needs!